jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 capital.
 It helped to make groups of people in the same neighborhood in a community, people who might not ordinarily come together.

-Another one is ethical.
-For most part, religion is not theology, but really practical ethics.
+Another reason is ethical and self-help.
+For most part, religion practice rarely concerns theology, but practical ethics.
 The theology is just what serves to justify the ethics.
-Think about it: when someone is "sermonizing," i.e. talking like a preacher, they aren't talking about God, are they?
+Think about it: when someone is "sermonizing," that is, talking like a preacher, they aren't talking about God, are they?
 They are talking about ethics (usually _your_ ethics), and usually trying you to do something different than your habitual behaviors.
 Likewise, other church-oriented activites are usually dedicated toward